Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-10/02-fonts/02-page.md

 <div class="divider-heading"></div>

-The font-family property should contain the primary font choice, which is then followed with a comma-delineated, list-of-fonts for the browser to _try_ and load should the primary choice fail for some reason.
+The font-family property should contain the primary font choice, which is then followed with a comma-delimited, list-of-fonts for the browser to _try_ and load should the primary choice fail for some reason.
 We consider these **fallback fonts**, in a **font stack**.

 For example, the following will cause the browser to first try and load "Comic Sans MS".
 If the client computer (yours, in this case) does not have a font matching that name, it will then try "Comic Sans", then "Garamond", then "Times", then finally the your default 'serif' font.